SolracHQ/bmath/docs/design.md

   ```

 - **Closure Uniqueness:**
-  Since functions capture reference to the variable and not a copy, all functions that reference the same variable will observe the same changes:
+  Since functions capture references to variables rather than copies, all functions referencing the same variable will observe the same changes:
   ```
   a = 1
   inc = || a = a + 1